OHBA-analysis/osl-dynamics/doc/faq.rst

 Can I use a structural parcellation (e.g. AAL or Desikan-Killiany atlas)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, you can.
 There’s nothing stopping you from using the parcellation you want during source reconstruction.
 Note, source reconstruction is performed using the `OSL package <https://github.com/OHBA-analysis/osl>`_ rather than within osl-dynamics.

 However, you want the number of parcels to be a good amount less than the rank of the sensor space data in order to well estimate your parcel time courses.
 The rank is at most equal to the number of sensors you have.
-However, with Maxfiltered data (e.g. Elekta/MEGIN data), the default rank of the sensor data is ~64, and so it is sensible to require the number of parcels to be less than 64.
+With Maxfiltered data (e.g. Elekta/MEGIN data), the default rank of the sensor data is ~64, and so it is sensible to require the number of parcels to be less than 64.
 Even with non-maxfiltered data with hundreds of sensors (e.g. CTF, OPMs) the effective amount of information in the sensor data typically corresponds to a rank of about 100.
 You can look at the eigenspectrum of your sensor space data to check this.

 Also note, the requirement to have the number of parcels less than the rank is an absolute requirement, if you are using the recommended **symmetric orthogonalisation** approach on the parcel time courses to correct for spatial leakage.
 This is not a deficiency of the symmetric orthogonalisation approach, but reflects the rank needed to use this more complete spatial leakage correction (it removes so-called inherited or ghost interactions as well) while still being able to estimate parcel time courses unambiguously.

 Why do I need to sign flip my data before training a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~